mpgarate/bleep.js/README.md

 With Bleep, notes are appended to an asynchronous playback queue.
 This allows composing scores directly in javascript.

+Bleep depends on AudioContext or webkitAudioContext, currently only available in Chrome and (untested) Safari.

 Basic usage
 -----------